DIY Shiplap Accent Wall: Your 10-Step Tutorial

 Step 9: Once everything is back in place, fill any nail holes using wood filler and your putty knife.
 Let dry and then sand with a fine grit sandpaper.

-Finish up the install by running a bead of paintable caulk across any seams or gaps between the shiplap and the mouldings (or between the mouldings and the adjacent walls/ceiling).
+Finish up the installation by running a bead of paintable caulk across any seams or gaps between the shiplap and the mouldings (or between the mouldings and the adjacent walls/ceiling).
 Follow behind the caulk with a wet cloth and wipe away the excess.

 *Check out this bright blue shiplap accent wall featured in the 2020 Cottage on the Cape Idea House!